exhibitjs/builder-autoprefixer/README.md

   .use('autoprefixer', options)
 ```

-Or just the `browsers` option if you're happy with the other defaults:
+...or just the `browsers` option, if you're happy with the other defaults:

 ```js
 exhibit()